deusfinance/deus-docs/docs/vaults.md

 #### Staking Risks

-Vaults are providing liquidity and collateral to the stock trades, the system is designed in a way that LONGs are paying SHORTs and vice versa, if semantics are changing into one direction and the
+Vaults are providing liquidity and collateral to the stock trades, the system is designed in a way that LONGs are paying SHORTs and vice versa.

 While staking is a good way to earn passive income, liquidity providers must excercise due diligence before locking their tokens in the vaults.